Skip to main content

 Northwestern Buffett Institute for Global Affairs

-Launched in 2024, the Buffett Undergraduate Research Fellowship Program provides undergraduates at Northwestern University with the opportunity to become meaningfully involved in a faculty mentor’s international research project and learn how collaborative research is conducted in or across disciplines.
-For the program's inaugural cohort, the Buffett Institute matched 32 undergraduates with research assistantships for 21 faculty members' research projects, which span 16 disciplinary departments across six schools at Northwestern.
-Learn about the 2024–25 cohort of Buffett Undergraduate Research Fellows and their faculty mentors' projects below.
+The Buffett Undergraduate Research Fellowship Program enables undergraduates at Northwestern University to become meaningfully involved in a faculty mentor’s international research project and learn how collaborative research is conducted in or across disciplines.
+This year, the Buffett Institute matched 28 undergraduates with research assistantships for 18 faculty members' research projects, which span 18 disciplinary departments across six schools at Northwestern.
+Learn about the 2025–26 cohort of Buffett Undergraduate Research Fellows and their faculty mentors' projects below.

 Faculty Mentor